 Are you sure your pharmacy is HIPAA Compliant?

 Recently, HIPAA has made its way back into the news with new court rulings on regulations and enforcement.
 I was asked to write an article for the February issue of NCPA’s America’s Pharmacist explaining the impact of the rulings on the pharmacy industry.
 If you are an NCPA member, be sure to read Thin Ice Ahead: Four Rulings That Increase Your HIPAA Liability.
-If you aren’t a member, write to us at email@example.com to request a .pdf copy.
+If you aren’t a member, notify us via email at firstname.lastname@example.org to request a PDF copy.

 As a sidebar to the article, I wrote a HIPAA Readiness Survey, asking nine questions about your understanding of HIPAA and the strength of your HIPAA compliance program.
 In this HIPAA Readiness blog series I elaborate on one question a week to discuss how each impacts your pharmacy.

 Has a computer virus or malware program ever appeared on any computer that houses or has access to protected health information (PHI) entrusted to your pharmacy?
 That could be very, very bad.
 Hackers can slip spyware programs onto your computer and steal or destroy patient information.
 You must do all you can to keep that from happening.
 HIPAA requires that you put in place practices, policies and procedures, and security measures to ensure the confidentiality, integrity and availability of electronic PHI.